Eonblast/Erlualib/README.md

 **WARNING: This is not fully tested.
 Still a bunch of work to be done.
 If you are careful, it should be pretty stable.**

-Doing as this library does is discouraged, unless you have good reasons for it.
+Doing as this library does is somewhat discouraged, unless you have good reasons for it.
 This library is an *embedded driver port*.
 It is safer to use a  *c node port*, because that eliminates the danger that an error in the Lua port can crash the entire Erlang VM.
 See below, 'Crashing the VM' and 'Comparing Erlang-Lua Packages'.

 ### Example: